TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/webhooks/creating-webhooks.md

 {{< figure src="../webhook-creation.png" alt="Webhook creation screen" >}}

 The paths are appended to the base URL.
 For example, if you follow the example in the picture above, the Application Server will perform `POST` requests on the endpoint `https://app.example.com/lorahooks/join` for join-accepts and `https://app.example.com/lorahooks/up` for uplink messages.

+See [Data Formats]({{< ref "reference/data-formats" >}}) for examples of uplink and downlink JSON messages.

 Clicking the **Add Webhook** button will create the Webhook.